 Holy s*!t, what can you say about this documentary?
 If you want to be inspired to master your craft then check out Free Solo.
 Though it’s probably safer to do it with a craft where a mistake couldn’t kill you…

 Free Solo follows Alex Honnold’s personal journey and preparation for free soloing the 3,000 ft El Capitan in Yosemite National Park, with no ropes in just an afternoon.
 He overcomes his personal doubts and achieves a completely focused state of mind which is enviable.

 This doc shows a lot of the back story behind the climb, the reason why he free solos, his friends’ fears and also his own self-doubt.
 Directed by buddies Jimmy Chin and Elizabeth Chai Vasarhelyi, some points with his girlfriend are cheesy, but, regardless, it will still go down as one of the best climbing movies ever, and rightly so!

 Want to find more about climbing in Yosemite?
 Click here!

 In a sentence: the tragic story of K2, the most dangerous mountain in the world, and the day 11 climbers died in unexplained circumstances

 Did you know 1 in 4 K2 climbers don’t come back alive?
-Alright, it might not be the most inspiring statistic but it’s a must watch for big mountain fans.
+Alright, it might not be the most inspiring statistic, but The Summit is still one of the must-watch mountaineering documentaries for high-alpine fans.

 This is another one of those climbing documentaries which makes you question your mind-set and ethic for mountain climbing.
 If you encounter problems do you push ahead or turn back?
 Do you just look out for yourself and your team or all of those around you?